mmcnulty88/CSC842/Module4/README.md

 - For inserting the image and secret flags are optional, you can choose to use one, both, or none.
 - For extracting the image and secret flags are used for output destination names for the respective extracted files.
 - The output file name may be specified with the output flag or a default of output.docx is used.
+- The flag e will extract both an image and a secret.
+If the image and secret flags are not specified, then a default output filename is used.
+- The flag ei will extract only an image.
+- The flag es will extract only a secret.

 ## Current Limitations: